LorenzoPiazza/Tabroot/README.md

 In the project are available two executable (jar) files.
 One launch the server and other launches the TabrootClient.

-## **NOTE: The TabrootClient.jar need the following library to be executed:**
+#### **REQUIRED LIBRARIES: The TabrootClient.jar need the following library to be executed:**
--/Tabroot/lib/aima-core-3.0.0.jar
+- /Tabroot/lib/aima-core-3.0.0.jar
--/Tabroot/lib/gson-2.2.2.jar
+- /Tabroot/lib/gson-2.2.2.jar

 Firstly run the server.